ufo2mstar/ufo2mstar.github.io/_posts/2017-11-10-friendship_limit_0_to_dunbar.md

 date: 2017-11-10
 categories: [Thoughts]
 tags: [Debate, Morality]
-excerpt: "Yes, nature does direct the course of space-time, and here's how nature gives us power over it: by endowing us the ability to understand it!"
+excerpt: "Nature directs the course of space-time, but how does she gives us power over her? by endowing us the ability to understand her!"
 mathjax: true
 ---
 * content